eclipse-hono/hono/site/content/deployment/docker-swarm.md

 ## Further Reading

 Alex Ellis has blogged about [Docker Secrets in Action](http://blog.alexellis.io/swarm-secrets-in-action/) which provides an excellent introduction to Docker Secrets and how they can be used.

+## Troubleshooting

+If during deployment to docker swarm there are error messages about a wrong API version 1.23, this might come from a previous deployment to `minikube` (Kubernetes).
+Please check in this case the following command:

+    $ docker secret ls

+If the output is

+    docker secret ls requires API version 1.25, but the Docker daemon API version is 1.23

+then try to unset the environment variable `DOCKER_API_VERSION` by

+    $ unset DOCKER_API_VERSION

+Afterwards `docker secret ls` should work without error and you can retry the deployment.